THE SIMPLE SENSE OF NOW

 Listening out and Nowness

 Listening to everything is a good first step, but then listen out for specific sounds.
-Especially nowadays above the constant hum of machines, it is necessary for animals to listen out, to listen actively for quick warning signs, such as bangs, cries, or barks; even quiet sounds, like a twig snapping, are important.
+Listen actively for quick warning signs, such as bangs, cries, or barks; even quiet sounds, like a twig snapping, are important.

-Imagine how early man might listen out for distant wild boar, or herds of oxen or buffalo, and nearby tigers or snakes.
-I often listen out for dogs and children; or at night for hedgehogs and owls.
+Imagine how early man might listen out for distant wild boar, or nearby tigers or snakes.
+It depends on where you are and what sort of background noises there are, but i often listen out for dogs and children; at night for hedgehogs and owls.
 I don't often hear them, that's irrelevant, listening out for them is the vital part.

-The Appendix of panoramic exercises discusses various other listening exercises, and develops the idea that it's the alertness to change which is vital to any animal's survival.
+The Exploration of Panoramic Exercises discusses various other listening exercises, and develops the idea that it's the alertness to change which is vital to any animal's survival.

 How to Neutralise the Self-perpetuating Thoughts